DUB - SPU

 See more direct flights

-Reviews of the top 3 airlines serving from Dublin to Split
+Reviews of the top 3 airlines flying from Dublin to Split

 See real verified KAYAK customer reviews for airlines flying from Dublin to Split.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.